belvoirwriting/vobwg202402/src/posts/pivot.md

 Similar pivots may be found in biographies or autobiographies as moments that changed everything for the subject or a decision taken to move in a new direction.

 In poetry, a refrain could be employed, such as with “Nevermore” in The Raven, which Edgar Allen Poe describes in *[The Philosophy of Composition](https://www.gutenberg.org/files/55749/55749-h/55749-h.htm)* as “some pivot upon which the whole structure might turn.”
-(And yes, I am only thinking of *The Simpsons*' Treehouse of Horror.)
+(And yes, I am only thinking of the first Treehouse of Horror episode from *The Simpsons*.)

 Pivot could also be something you do with spreadsheets, a shaft or pin to support something that turns or balances, or a [pirouette](https://www.glendagibson.com/post/wobbly-stone) or other dance turn.